Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsubsection{Variational Inference}

-Variational Inference (VI) approximates the intractable true posterior with a simpler, tractable distribution (e.g., a factorized Gaussian) \cite{blei2017variational}.
-The goal is to minimize the Kullback-Leibler (KL) divergence between the intractable posterior and the tractable one, which is equivalent to maximizing the Evidence Lower Bound (ELBO) \cite{kullback1951information, shannon1948mathematical}.
-Stochastic Variational Inference (SVI) is a common optimization technique for this \cite{hoffman2013stochastic}, often employing approximations like diagonal covariance matrices for scalability \cite{graves2011practical, ritter2018scalable, maddox2019simple}.
+Variational Inference (VI) approximates the intractable true posterior with a simpler, tractable distribution (e.g., mean-field Gaussians or more expressive normalizing-flow guides) \cite{blei2017variational}.
+The goal is to minimize the Kullback-Leibler (KL) divergence between the intractable posterior and the tractable one, which is equivalent to maximizing the Evidence Lower Bound (ELBO) \cite{kullback1951information} using stochastic gradient optimization.
+Stochastic Variational Inference (SVI) \cite{hoffman2013stochastic} is commonly used for this, with variational families ranging from mean-field (diagonal covariance) approximations to more expressive normalizing-flow guides \cite{graves2011practical, ritter2018scalable, maddox2019simple}.
 Further details on VI and ELBO maximization can be found in works like \cite{hernandez2015probabilistic, blundell2015weight, kingma2014adam, kingma2019introduction, kucukelbir2017automatic}.
+In this work, VI is implemented using Pyro’s SVI with an AutoIAFNormal guide and a Trace-ELBO objective optimized with Adam.